jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

 Test the Application
 -----------------------------------

-_Note:_ This quickstart README file use the following replaceable values.
+_Note:_ This quickstart README file uses the following replaceable values.
 When you encounter these values in a README file, be sure to replace them with the actual path to the correct JBoss EAP server.

     `EAP7_HOME` denotes the path to the original JBoss EAP installation.
     `EAP7_HOME_1` denotes the path to the modified JBoss EAP server 1 configuration.